Rēhitatanga

 Who would we advise to register:

 If you have a social work qualification and work in social services, the SWRB would advise, and best practice is, that you would become registered.
-You are in all likelihood using your social work skills and knowledge in the role, and you can be practising social work even if it is not in your job title (see below for what is social work practice).
+You are in all likelihood using your social work skills and knowledge in the role, and you can be practising social work even if it is not in your job title.

 What is social work practice?